Turn your Wi‑Fi devices

 Click the button above to add the TOMMY repository to your Home Assistant instance, then install the add-on and configure your ESP32 nodes in the dashboard.

 The dashboard can be opened in Home Assistant and added to your sidebar.
-Use it to flash devices, define zones, and expose motion sensors through the Home Assistant or Matter integrations.
+Use it to flash devices and define zones.

 Docker